yas-sim/pyopenvino/README.md

 - Very slow and limited functionality.
 Not a general DL inference engine.
 - Naive and straightforward code: (I hope) This is a good reference for learning deep-learning technology.
 - Extensible ops: Ops are implemented as plugins.
 You can easily add your ops as needed.
-- MNIST CNN and Googlenet-v1 are working.
+- MNIST CNN, Googlenet-v1, and ssd-mobilenet-v1 are working.

 ### Tested DL Models
 - MNIST (Conv+FC+SoftMax)
 - Googlenet-v1
-- ssd-mobilenet-v1
+- SSD-mobilenet-v1
 ![resources/ssd_mobilenet_v1.png](resources/ssd_mobilenet_v1.png)

 ------------------------